Section 10 of the Income Tax Act

 10(15)(iiia) The interest on deposits with the scheduled bank with the approval from RBI Incorporation of bank broad

-10(15)(iiib) Paying off interest to Nordic Investment Bank Nordic Investment Bank
+10(15)(iiib) Paying of interest to Nordic Investment Bank Nordic Investment Bank

-10(15)(iiic) In the execution of an agreement on 25-11-1993, the interest is payable to the European Investment Bank for granting the loan between that bank and the central government.
+10(15)(iiic) In the execution of an agreement which takes place on 25-11-1993, the interest is payable to the European Investment Bank for granting of the loan by it between that bank and the central government.
 European Investment Bank

-10(15)(iv)(a) Receiving the interest from the local authority or the government on money lent to it before 1-6-2001 All the assets which are committed to lent on money from sources outside the nation
+10(15)(iv)(a) Receiving the interest from the local authority or the government on money lent to it prior to 1-6-2001 All the assets which are committed to lent on money from sources outside the nation

-10(15)(iv)(b) Under the loan agreement, received the interest from the industrial undertaking in India before 1-6-2001.
-Approved the financial institutions of foreign nations
+10(15)(iv)(b) Under the agreement of loan, received the interest from the industrial undertaking in India prior to 1-6-2001.
+Approved the financial institution of foreign nations

-10(15)(iv)(c) Receiving the interest at a certain rate from the industrial undertaking of India on debt or lent before the date of 1-6-2001 in a foreign nation for purchasing the capital plant, raw materials, and machinery within certain limitations and conditions.
+10(15)(iv)(c) Receiving the interest at a certain rate from the industrial undertaking of India on debt or lent prior to the date of 1-6-2001 in a foreign nation for the purpose of purchasing the capital plant, raw materials and machinery within certain limitations and conditions.
 All the assesses who have committed to lending such cash

-10(15)(iv)(d) Receiving the interest before 1-6-2001 at an approved rate from certain financial institutions on the lending money in India All the assessees who have committed to lend such money
+10(15)(iv)(d) Receiving the interest prior to 1-6-2001 at an approved rate from certain financial institutions on the lending money in India All the assess which have committed to lend such money

-10(15)(iv)(e) Receiving the interest at an approved rate from the country's financial institutions on the lending of money from outside India before 1-6-2001 under the certain loan agreement All the assessees who have committed to lend such money
+10(15)(iv)(e) Receiving the interest at an approved rate from the country’s financial institutions on the lending of money from outside India prior to 1-6-2001 under the certain loan agreement All the assess which have committed to lend such money

 10(15)(iv)(h) Receiving interest from any company concerning approved debentures or bonds All assesses